Dolan: 7 Givens, 7 Oughts of Catholic Social Teaching

 At an event on Long Island, Cardinal Timothy Dolan has given a great, great summary of Catholic Social Teaching.

-Start the clip above at about minute 35 to see the great camaraderie and humor with which Cardinal Dolan is introduced by Bishop William Murphy (He points out that one headline about the event said: “Cardinal Dolan Goes to Long Island for Birth Control”).
+Start the clip (also below) at about minute 35 to see the great camaraderie and humor with which Cardinal Dolan is introduced by Bishop William Murphy (He points out that one headline about the event said: “Cardinal Dolan Goes to Long Island for Birth Control”).
 Then, hear Cardinal Dolan give a masterful summary of the importance of Catholic identity in public life.

 He starts by offering seven “givens” of Catholic Social Teaching: